nginxinc/nginx-gateway-fabric/examples/https-termination/README.md

    kubectl apply -f reference-grant.yaml
    ```

-   This ReferenceGrant allows all Gateways in the `default` namespace to references the `cafe-secret` Secret in
+   This ReferenceGrant allows all Gateways in the `default` namespace to reference the `cafe-secret` Secret in
    the `certificate` namespace.

 1. Create the `Gateway` resource: